 Why Sing?
 The Evolution of Singing

 We are delighted to announce Why Sing? â€” three conferences in 2017/18 which explore the evolution, and the physical, psychological and social benefits of singing from the Stone Age to the present day.
-Starting with The Evolution of Singing this spring, we will progress to The Power of Singing: Religion, Revolution and Tribalism in autumn 2017 and to Singing Together: Wellbeing and Learning, a two-day conference in spring 2018.
+Starting with The Evolution of Singing this spring, we will progress to The Power of Singing: Religion, Revolution and Tribalism on 24 November 2017 and to Singing Together: Wellbeing and Learning, a two-day conference in spring 2018.

 The Evolution of Singing took place place on Friday 28 April 2017 in the beautiful Church of the Order of St John, Clerkenwell, 10:30 - c.
 19:30

 - Dr Evangelos Himonides, Reader in Technology, Education, and Music at UCL Institute of Education, on the vocal instrument, its function, properties, needs and uniqueness as we understand it today.